 Learning through doing – experiential education where collaboration and problem-solving are at the heart of our curriculum.
 Students work with partners and in small groups to stretch their thinking and grow their interpersonal skills.
-They have opportunities to program robots and build prototypes with 3-D printers, while also using iPads to create, document and explore.
+They have opportunities to program robots and build prototypes with 3-D printers in Epstein Hillel’s state-of-the-art Sulman Innovation Center, while also using iPads to create, document and explore.
+Thanks to the Seeche Cultural Arts Initiative, Middle School students get to experience the collaborative journey of producing a musical where each student plays a critical role in the performance, whether on stage or behind the scenes.
 Flexibility, resilience, and empathy are on the curriculum map too, along with algebra, Hebrew, Shakespeare, and debate.
 We continue to be focused on ways to make Jewish values come to life through an integrated curriculum in the classroom and opportunities for gemilut chasidim (acts of loving kindness) and tikkun olam (repairing the world) in our community.
 Our whole school comes together for holiday celebrations and a weekly kabbalat shabbat experience in which we joyfully celebrate these moments with ruach (spirit) led by our charismatic song leader.

 The Gemara teaches, “a person can only learn from where his heart desires.”
 At Epstein Hillel, everyone in our community teaches with heart, and from the heart, so that our students are curious and inspired to engage with the curriculum, with each other, and with the world around them.